 To add or correct inventory levels, use the CSV import at Products > Update inventory by CSV.
 This import requires only 5 columns of data:

-It is not possible to import both a product and inventory at the same time.
+It is not possible to import both a product and its inventory at the same time.
 The product must first be created, and then inventory can be added against it.

-Follow these steps to update inventory levels by CSV:
+How to update inventory levels by CSV

 - The import file must be a CSV file, and contain only, and all of, the following columns: